 If you need more help, always seek the help of a marriage counselor or coach.

 It’s very very hard to rebuild trust in marriage.
-Infact, it takes years to build trust with someone so respect and honor the trust your spouse has for you.
+In fact, it takes years to build an unshakable trust with someone; so respect and honor the trust your spouse has for you.

 Never take it for granted.

 Now, if you’re trying to build, strengthen, or rebuild trust with your spouse, practice what you have learned today.
 And you will be on your way to building complete trust with your spouse.

 “A marriage without trust is like a car without gas, you can stay in it as long as you want but it won’t go anywhere.”
 Unknown